 After lunch, we drove an hour to Bozeman to go to the Museum of the Rockies.
 The Museum of the Rockies has a huge collection of dinosaur fossils.
-It also is home to a planetarium, a 4K Digital Theater.
+It is also home to a planetarium, and a 4K Digital Theater.

 Afterward, we explored downtown Bozeman, which was super cute.
 Main Street is lined with lots of shops and restaurants, but we were on a mission to find food.
 When you’re in Montana, the rule is you eat bison, so we had our minds made up for some yummy bison.

 The bison was delicious.
 The boys had Bison meatloaf; I decided on a Bison burger and my husband had Bison short ribs.
 Unfortunately, we all were so hungry that I didn’t get a chance to get a picture of the food.

-Day 2: Yellowstone National Park
+Day 2: Big Sky to Yellowstone

-Before we left, Jaime, my husband, spoke to someone that said Yellowstone was a 12-hour activity overall.
-If you follow my guide, it will be about the same for you.
+Before we left, Jaime, my husband, spoke to someone that said the round-trip Big Sky to Yellowstone drive, with stops to the key attractions was a 12-hour activity.
+If you follow my Bozeman to Yellowstone itinerary, it will be about the same for you.
 We left the hotel at 10 a.m. and returned at 10 p.m.
-So prepare for the long shift!

-If you prefer not to wait as long, you can purchase your tickets in advanced online.
+If you prefer not to wait as long, you can purchase your tickets in advance online.
 This will allow you to be in an expedited lane.

 The Grand Canyon of Yellowstone